corinalogan/grackles/EasyToReadFiles/g_flexmanip.md

 detecting a large effect (approximated at f<sup>2</sup>=0.35 by Cohen (1988)).

 We will first determine whether the total loci solved, the latency to solve or attempt at new loci are correlated across the two distinct multi-access boxes.
 If there is a positive correlation, then we will only use the variables for the plastic multi-access box (for which we will likely have more data), as presented below.
 If there is no correlation, we will incorporate the total loci solved, the latencies to solve and attempt at new loci for each of the multi-access boxes as independent variables in our model.

-    improve <- read.csv ("/Users/corina/GTGR/data/data_reversemulti.csv", header=T, sep=",", stringsAsFactors=F)
+    improve <- read.csv("/Users/corina/GTGR/data/data_reversemulti.csv",
+        header = T, sep = ",", stringsAsFactors = F)

+    # Is performance on the two multi-access boxes correlated?
+    cor(improve$AvgLatencySolveNewLoci_plastic, improve$AvgLatencySolveNewLoci_wooden)
+    cor(improve$AvgLatencyAttemptNewLoci_plastic, improve$AvgLatencyAttemptNewLoci_wooden)
+    cor(improve$TotalLoci_plastic, improve$TotalLoci_wooden)

     # DATA CHECKING
     library(DHARMa)
     library(lme4)
-    cor(improve$AvgLatencySolveNewLoci_plastic, improve$AvgLatencySolveNewLoci_wooden)
-    cor(improve$AvgLatencyAttemptNewLoci_plastic, improve$AvgLatencyAttemptNewLoci_wooden)
-    cor(improve$TotalLoci_plastic, improve$TotalLoci_wooden)
+    simulationOut <- simulateResiduals(fittedModel = glmer(TrialsToReverse ~
+        Condition + AvgLatencySolveNewLoci + AvgLatencyAttemptNewLoci +
+            TotalLoci + (1 | Batch), family = poisson, data = improve),

-    simulationOut <- simulateResiduals(fittedModel = glmer(TrialsToReverse ~ Condition + AvgLatencySolveNewLoci + AvgLatencyAttemptNewLoci + TotalLoci + (1|Batch), family=poisson, data=improve), n=250) #250 simulations, but if want higher precision change n>1000
+        n = 250)  #250 simulations, but if want higher precision change n>1000
-    simulationOut$scaledResiduals #Expect a flat distribution of the overall residuals, and uniformity in y direction if plotted against any predictor testDispersion(simulationOut) #if under- or over-dispersed, then p-value<0.05, but then check the dispersion parameter and try to determine what in the model could be the cause and address it there, also check for zero inflation testZeroInflation(simulationOut) #compare expected vs observed zeros, not zero-inflated if p<0.05 testUniformity(simulationOut) #check for heteroscedasticity ("a systematic dependency of the dispersion / variance on another variable in the model" Hartig, https://cran.r-project.org/web/packages/DHARMa/vignettes/DHARMa.html), which is indicated if dots aren't on the red line and p<0.05.
+    simulationOut$scaledResiduals  #Expect a flat distribution of the overall residuals, and uniformity in y direction if plotted against any predictor testDispersion(simulationOut)  #if under- or over-dispersed, then p-value<0.05, but then check the dispersion parameter and try to determine what in the model could be the cause and address it there, also check for zero inflation testZeroInflation(simulationOut)  #compare expected vs observed zeros, not zero-inflated if p<0.05 testUniformity(simulationOut)  #check for heteroscedasticity ('a systematic dependency of the dispersion / variance on another variable in the model' Hartig, https://cran.r-project.org/web/packages/DHARMa/vignettes/DHARMa.html), which is indicated if dots aren't on the red line and p<0.05.
 Also... plot(simulationOut)  #...there should be no pattern in the data points in the right panel plotResiduals(Condition, simulationOut$scaledResiduals)  #plot the residuals against other predictors (in cases when there is more than 1 fixed effect) - can't get this code to work yet

     # GLMM
     library(MCMCglmm)
     prior = list(R = list(R1 = list(V = 1, nu = 0)), G = list(G1 = list(V = 1,
         nu = 0), G2 = list(V = 1, nu = 0)))
     imp <- MCMCglmm(TrialsToReverse ~ Condition + AvgLatencySolveNewLoci +
-            AvgLatencyAttemptNewLoci + TotalLoci, random = ~Batch,
+        AvgLatencyAttemptNewLoci + TotalLoci, random = ~Batch, family = "poisson",
-            family = "poisson", data = improve, verbose = F, prior = prior,
+        data = improve, verbose = F, prior = prior, nitt = 13000,
-            nitt = 13000, thin = 10, burnin = 3000)
+        thin = 10, burnin = 3000)
     summary(imp)
     # autocorr(imp$Sol) #Did fixed effects converge?
     # autocorr(imp$VCV) #Did random effects converge?